millejoh/emacs-ipython-notebook/doc/source/index.rst

    sys.version
    #+END_SRC

-You can also link to IPython notebook from org-mode_ files.
+You can also link to an IPython notebook from org-mode_ files.

 1. Call org-mode function :el:symbol:`org-store-link`
    [#org-store-link]_ in notebook buffer.
 You can select a region to